 South Kent Recycling & Waste Center

-•Cardboard recycling (there’s currently no single-stream recycling drop-off at this location)
+- Cardboard Only Recycling – There is currently no single-stream recycling drop-off at this location

 PFAS Treatment at Landfills in Kent County

 The Kent County DPW is committed to monitoring landfills and addressing per- & polyfluoroalkyl substances (PFAS) contamination at both active and closed landfills it is responsible for overseeing.
 Treating PFAS on site prevents these chemicals from leaving the landfill via surface or ground water.

 Kent County works closely with the Michigan Department of Environment, Great Lakes, and Energy (EGLE), federal regulators and engineering firms to monitor groundwater, drinking water from wells and liquid waste (leachate) from landfills it oversees where PFAS has been detected.
 At the closed North Kent Landfill, Kent County is proactively implementing treatment solutions to treat leachate in a way that exceeds standards and work is also beginning on both the closed Kentwood Landfill and the active South Kent Landfill to remove PFAS compounds prior to leachate being transported to a wastewater treatment facility.

 Updates on the various PFAS treatment projects will be posted to our website, www.reimaginetrash.org.
 If you have questions about PFAS at Kent County DPW sites, please contact us.

 Additional facility-specific environmental monitoring information is listed in the ‘news’ section at https://www.reimaginetrash.org/facilities/kentwood-sparta-landfill/, if it is available.